smcclem/TurntableRPMAnalysis/README.md

 at least one dead-end groove at the end of a side.
 Some turntables auto-stop at the end of the LP side not allowing for these clicks to be recorded.
 In that case, an LP with a dead-end groove prior to the LP run out groove must be used.
 An example of that would be the CBS STR-100 test record, where some tracks (bands) end with a dead-end groove to prevent the stylus from advancing to the next test track.
 This script was tested specifically using the <b>CBS STR-100 </b> (issue 3) test LP, Band 3B.
 After testing several
 LP dead-end grooves, it was determined that the CBS STR-100 produced clean clicks that were more easily detected.
 Not all dead-end grooves produce a sufficiently defined click that rises well above the surface noise of the LP.
-This is why two parameters of the script include the number of expected clicks (num_peaks) and a minimum expected distance between those clicks (min_distance).
+This is why two parameters of the script include the number of expected clicks and a minimum expected distance between those clicks.
 This is to give the script enough of a hint to easily identify the target clicks.
 If it cannot, then it will display a message.
 It is also possible that some stylus profiles (ex. conical, elliptical),  phono preamps with limited headroom and/or certain LPs might not produce a well defined click peak that can be accurately analyzed.
 Another advantage of using the CBS STR-100 LP is that the dead-end groove chosen can normally be closer to the null point of the stylus, depending on your particular cartridge alignment.
-This results in a click with less distortion components.
+This can in a click with less distortion components, which can improve the captured click waveform.

 You can use any bitrate and sampling rate.
 You must record in 2 channel stereo mode.
 The script currently expects stereo, because it provides more flexibility for analysis.
 Using a higher sampling rate increases the precision of the calculations.
 For instance a sample rate of 48Khz results in a resolution of 0.0000052083 seconds per sample.
 192Khz is 0.000001302075 seconds per sample.
 This results in a very precise timing of RPM, far beyond any other commonly available method.
 You must make